openshift/kube-compare/docs/reference-config-guide-v2.md

 field and template in the metadata.yaml and also specify the regex inside the template.

-Additionally, we validate that all identically-named capturegroups in the regx match the same values.
+Additionally, we validate that all identically-named capturegroups in the regex match the same values.
 See "Enforcing named capturegroup values" below for details and how these intersect with the `capturegroup` inline diff function.